The coloring game on matroids: A strategy for Alice

 \section{A strategy for Alice}

-Let $M$ be a looples matroid on a ground set $E$, with a rank function $r$.
-A collection of (not necessarily different) subsets $V_{1},\ldots ,V_{d}\subseteq E$ is said to be a $k$\emph{-covering} of $E$ if for each element $e\in E$ there are exactly $k$ members of the collection containing $e$.
-As defined in the introduction the \emph{chromatic number} of $M$, denoted by $\chi (M)$, is the minimum number of independent sets of $ M$ needed to $1$-cover the set $E$.
-The \emph{fractional chromatic number} of $M$, denoted by $\chi_f (M)$, is the infimum of fractions $\frac{b}{a}$, such that $M$ has an $a$-covering with $b$ independent sets.
-Extending a theorem of Nash-Williams \cite{na} for graph arboricity, Edmonds \cite{ed} proved the following formula for the chromatic number of general matroids (and as it was observed his proof shows also a formula for fractional chromatic number):

-We shall need a more general version of the matroid coloring game.
-Let $ M_{1},\dots ,M_{d}$ be a collection of matroids on the same ground set $E$.
-The set of colors is restricted to $\{1,\dots ,d\}$.
-As before, the players alternately color the elements of $E$, but now the set of elements color by $i$ must be independent in matroid $M_{i}$, for all $i\in \{1,\dots ,d\}$.
-The other difference is that each element receives not only one color, but at most $k$ colors.
-Alice wins if the whole matroid has been $k$-colored successfully, each element received $k$ colors, while Bob wins if they arrive to a coloring that cannot be further extended and some elements have less then $k$ colors.
-We will call this game a $k$\emph{-coloring game on} $M_1,\dots,M_d$.
-The initial game on $M$ coincides with the $1$-coloring game on $M=M_{1}=\dots =M_{d}$.
+To achieve our goal we shall need a more general version of the matroid coloring game.
+Let $M_{1},\dots ,M_{d}$ be matroids on the same ground set $E$, and let $\{1,\dots,d\}$ be the set of colors.
+As before, the players alternately color elements of $E$, but now for all $i$ the set of elements colored with $i$ must be independent in the matroid $M_{i}$.
+As before, Alice wins if at the end of the game the whole set $E$ is colored, Bob wins otherwise.
+We call this game \emph{coloring game on} $M_1,\dots,M_d$.
+The initial game on $M$ with $d$ colors coincides with the coloring game on $M_{1}=\dots=M_{d}=M$.

-We can consider a fractional game chromatic number of a matroid $M$.
-For a given integers $a$ and $b$ consider a slight modification of the usual game.
-Alice and Bob, alternately assign colors from a fixed set $C$ of $b$ colors to the elements of $E$.
-The rule that both players have to obey stays unchanged, at any moment of the play, all elements in the same color must form an independent set.
-The only difference is that each element has to receive $a$ colors.
-This game on $M$ coincides with the $a$-coloring game on $M=M_{1}=\dots =M_{b}$.
-The infimum of fractions $\frac{b}{a}$ for which Alice has a winning strategy is called the \emph{fractional game chromatic number} of $M$, which we denote by $\chi _{f,g}(M)$.
-Clearly, $\chi_{f,g}(M)\leq \chi_{g}(M)$ for every $M$.